 Recommended reading The lead: 10 seconds to convince your prospects

 Features and Benefits of your product

-There is no point in explaining all the characteristics of your product if you don’t clearly express what the customer is actually getting from it.
+There’s no point in explaining all the features of your product if you don’t clearly express what the customer is actually getting from it.